wonaya/BisuKit/README.md

 Options:
 - -h, --help            show this help message and exit

-Required for all function:
-- --run=RUN           type of run : tile / methylation_extractor / methylkit / circos
 - --genome=GENOME     name and directory of genome fasta file
-- --context=CONTEXT   CpG, CHH, CHG or all
+- --context=CONTEXT   CpG, CHG or CHH
 - --specie=SPECIE     Specie code, B73, MM9, HG19
 - --cores=CORES       no. of cores to use in running BisKit
 - -q, --quiet         don't print status messages to stdout

-Tile specific options:
-These are tile function specific options
-- --window=WINDOW     tiling window size (in bp)
-- --stranded=STRANDED    merge forward and reverse strands into tile=no, output for separate strands=yes
-- --path_to_samtools=SAMTOOLS    full path to samtools (eg. /usr/local/bin/samtools)
-- --path_to_multibamcov=MULTIBAMCOV  full path to multiBamCov (eg. /usr/local/bin/bedtools/bin/multiBamCov)
-- --sam=SAMFILE       name and directory of first sam file generated for tiling analysis, use unsorted sam file
-- --circos=CIRCOS     Generate circos format file, default=no
-- --weighted=WEIGHTED Use weighted methylation value for tiles

-Methylation extractor specific options:
-These are Bismark Methylation extractor options
-- --paired=PAIRED     paired-end or single-end reads, yes or no
-- --path_to_bismark=BISMARK full path to bismark (eg. /usr/local/bin/bismark/bismark)

-MethylKit specific options:
-These are MethylKit options
-- --sam1=SAMFILE1     name and directory of first sam file generated from bismark for DMR finding
+- --bam1=BAMFILE1     name and directory of first bam file generated from bismark for DMR finding
-- --sam2=SAMFILE2     name and directory of second sam file generated from bismark for DMR finding
+- --bam2=BAMFILE2     name and directory of second bam file generated from bismark for DMR finding
-- --specie=SPECIE     Specie code, B73, MM9, HG19
-- --largemem=LARGEMEM If using large memory notes = yes (tested on 1TB node)
-- --nonb73=NONB73     For maize genome, if looking at nonB73 genotype (Maize specific)

 4. Testing BisuKit
 ==================